poorao/RiskRAG/README.md

 The framework consists of two main components:

 1. **Retriever**: Retrieves relevant risk sections from a pre-existing dataset of model cards and descriptions from AI incidents.
 2. **Generator**: Generates risks in the desired standardized format of verb + object + [explanation], starting with an action verb.

 The repository supports two modes of operation:
-- **Retriever-only mode**: We provide a dataset of model cards (~2100 cards with risk sections) with risks already desired standard format in `data/cards_with_formatted_risks.csv`.
-You can directly retrieve risks using the retriever.
-This is to avoid additional environmental offsets by running LLMs again on the same data.
+- **Retriever-only mode**: We provide a dataset of model cards with risks already pre-formatted in the desired standard at `data/cards_with_formatted_risks.csv`.
+You can directly retrieve risks using the retriever without needing to run language models again, minimising environmental impact and computational overhead.
 - **Retriever + Generator mode**: For new datasets, the framework generates risks in standard format using the generator and creates embeddings for efficient retrieval.

 ## Features